 When you move from an environment that is dark to one that is light, pay attention to how quickly your eyes adjust.
 Are they taking longer than they used to, or are you experiencing a lot of sensitivity to the light?
 See your eye doctor for answers, and to find out if glasses are necessary

 Needing more light at night might be a sign that you need prescription eyeglasses, or it might be related to another eye condition that a doctor would need to treat.
 It could be that, with age, your eyes are no longer able to adjust to the darkness as easily as they used to.

 Rubbing your eyes frequently might be related to eye strain or fatigue.
 As mentioned above, wearing glasses might be the appropriate solution.

 Cataracts is a condition that can develop with age.
-Basically, the lens of the eye becomes clouded, and that causes you to have poorer vision than you used to.
+Basically, the lens of the eye becomes clouded, and that causes you to have worse vision than you did when you were younger.
 In this case, glasses won’t help, but a surgical procedure will.

-Finally, if your vision hasn’t changed much despite your age, if you still see clearly, and if you aren’t experiencing any strange symptoms, you probably don’t need glasses.
+Finally if your vision hasn’t changed much despite your age and you aren’t experiencing any strange symptoms, you probably don’t need glasses.
 However, it’s still wise to see an eye doctor annually for a checkup to be sure everything is fine.

 If you would like to help make sure your eyes stay healthy so you don't need glasses, there are some good foods for eye health that can help.

 Whether you need glasses now, or you find yourself needing glasses in the future, getting to those eye doctor appointments is smart.
 If you have floaters in your vision or you're worried something serious is wrong with your eyes, take the time to make an appointment now.

 Don't stress about the cost of eye exams and prescription glasses, though.
 Instead, consider investing in a Spirit Vision insurance plan to help cover the cost so you don’t have to sacrifice your ability to see clearly.
 Contact us today to find out more about how we can help.